fpsdf/fpsdf.github.io/_posts/2023-05-02-learning-angular-with-a-designers-mindset.md

 ---
-title: "learning Angular with a designer’s mindset"
+title: "learning Angular (sorta backwards)"
 layout: post
 ---

-when I started learning Angular, I did what most people do: followed tutorials, copied some code, and tried to understand what `rxjs` actually does.

-but the thing is — I came to Angular mostly from a design background. my brain doesn’t start with “how do I structure this in code?” — it starts with _“what should this look and feel like?”_ and _“how does the user move through it?”_

-at first, that felt like a disadvantage.
-I wasn’t thinking in components and inputs — I was thinking in buttons, screens, flows.

-but then I realized: that’s exactly what components are.

-Angular just gave me names for things I was already designing — “Card”, “Button”, “Form”, “List”. suddenly, I wasn’t writing code to write code.
-I was building an interface the same way I’d sketch one: thinking in reusable pieces, visual consistency, and interaction patterns.

-here’s what helped me the most:
+I learned Angular backwards.
+Most people start with TypeScript concepts and architecture.
+I started by fiddling around with buttons and trying to make things look right.

+Came from doing design stuff, so my brain thinks in screens and flows, not in "how should this be architected."
+Felt like a disadvantage at first.

+Then I realized components are just the boxes I was already drawing.
+A card is a card.
+A button is a button.
+Angular just makes them reusable and gives them inputs/outputs.

+What actually helped:

-- **start with layout**: I sketched the UI first (even on paper), and then mapped components to parts of the layout.
+- Drew the UI first (sometimes on paper like a caveman), then built components that matched
-- **think in boxes**: every component is a box with an input and an outputs — data in, UI and events out.
-- **name with intention**: if I’d call it a “PrimaryButton” in Figma, that’s what I call it in my code.
-- **keep styling scoped**: Angular scopes styles to components by default.

-Angular started to feel less like a framework and more like a toolbox for building the same things I used to draw.
+- Named things the same in code as I would in Figma—if it's a PrimaryButton in the design, it's PrimaryButton in the code
+- Treated components like design system pieces: here's the thing, here's what you can customize, done

+RxJS still makes no sense half the time but whatever, that's what StackOverflow is for.

+The framework clicked when I stopped trying to learn it "properly" and just built stuff the way that made sense to me.

 ---